Analyzing Learned Molecular Representations for Property Prediction: Experiments

 \subsection{Experimental Procedure}

 \paragraph{Cross-Validation and Hyperparameter Optimization.}

 Since many of the datasets are very small (two thousand molecules or fewer), we use a cross-validation approach to decrease noise in the results both while optimizing the hyperparameters and while determining final performance numbers.
 For consistency, we maintain the same approach for all of our datasets.
-Specifically, for each dataset, we use 50 iterations of Bayesian optimization on 3 randomly-seeded 80:10:10 data splits to determine the best hyperparameters.
-Then we use 10 additional randomly-seeded 80:10:10 data splits to determine the performance of the best set of hyperparameters.
-Due to computational cost, we used only 1 randomly-seeded data split (instead of 3) during hyperparameter optimization on QM9, MUV, PCBA, and ChEMBL.
-On PCBA and ChEMBL, we performed 20 iterations of Bayesian optimization and we used 3 data splits (instead of 10) when evaluating at test time with the best hyperparameters.
+Specifically, for each dataset, we use 20 iterations of Bayesian optimization on 10 randomly-seeded 80:10:10 data splits to determine the best hyperparameters, selecting hyperparameters based on validation set performance.
+We then evaluate the model by retraining using the optimal hyperparameters and checking performance on the test set.
+Due to computational cost, we only use 3 splits for HIV, QM9, MUV, PCBA, and ChEMBL.
+When we run the best model from \citeauthor{mayr2018chembl}\cite{mayr2018chembl} for comparative purposes, we optimize their model's hyperparameters with the same splits, using their original hyperparameter optimization script.

-When optimizing hyperparameters, we consider it desirable to share a single set of hyperparameters across all of the 80:10:10 test splits, so that it is possible to report a single set of optimized hyperparameters for future use.
-Therefore, to determine the best hyperparameters, we take the set of hyperparameters with the best average performance on the 3 validation splits.
-Although the hyperparameter selection may be informed by the full dataset as a result, we minimize this effect by testing on a new set of 10 randomly-seeded splits.
-When we run the best model from \citeauthor{mayr2018chembl}\cite{mayr2018chembl} for comparative purposes, we optimize their model's hyperparameters in the same fashion.
-We report our best hyperparameters in the Supporting Information.
+\paragraph{Split Type.} We evaluate all models on random and scaffold-based splits as well as on the original splits from \citeauthor{Wu_2018}\cite{Wu_2018} and \citeauthor{mayr2018chembl}\cite{mayr2018chembl}.
+The one exception is the model of \citeauthor{mayr2018chembl}\cite{mayr2018chembl}, which we only ran on scaffold-based splits, due to the large computational cost of optimizing their model.
+Results on scaffold-based splits are reported below while results on random splits are presented in the Supporting Information.